Askedio/laravel-ratchet/README.md

 ~~~

 # Example
-`RachetServer.php` is the default class used for the Rachet Server, it's really simple.
+`RachetServerExample.php` is the default class used for the Rachet Server, it's really simple.
 Here is a version you could use.
 ~~~
 <?php